cristianvasquez/HES-Agent/readme.md

 # H-Eye agent

+Note: (To try the application without installing EYE server, you can try the Docker version below)

 ![](hes-client.png?raw=true)

 ## Running it as command line

 First of all, you need to **install the EYE reasoner** ([Windows](http://eulersharp.sourceforge.net/README.Windows) – [OS X](http://eulersharp.sourceforge.net/README.MacOSX) – [Linux](http://eulersharp.sourceforge.net/README.Linux)).

 (make sure that you can run this using '/bin/sh eye', or set the EYE_PATH environment variable)

 Then, install the server package as follows: